 Omega-3 fatty acids are potent anti-inflammatories, and optimal dietary intake combined with balancing the ratio of omega-3 to omega-6 fatty acids in your diet is vital for skin health.
 High omega-3 intake helps reduce sun damage and the anti-inflammatory properties help treat inflammatory skin conditions like acne, psoriasis and rosacea.
 Clinical results also show it to improve overall skin condition and alleviate scaling skin.
 Cold water fatty fish like salmon, sardines, mackerel and tuna are your best sources for omega-3, but you can also take a fish oil supplement.

 Zinc plays a crucial role in protein synthesis, cell division, wound healing and immune function.
 Studies show that zinc reduces acne as effectively as commonly prescribed antibiotics and that it also improves wound healing, protects against UV damage and has anti-inflammatory effects.
-Consume zinc in organ meat, red meat, shellfish and pumpkin seeds.
+Consume zinc in organ meat, red meat, shellfish, and pumpkin seeds or by supplementing.

 Vitamin C is an important antioxidant that helps prevent and treat UV-induced photo damage and high dietary intake is associated with better skin appearance, reduced wrinkling and decreased risk of dry skin.
 It regulates collagen production and can increase collagen protein synthesis for better skin repair.
 Topical and dietary Vitamin C supplementation combat oxidative damage to proteins from both UV damage and intrinsic aging.
 Vitamin C sources include bell peppers, citrus fruits, dark leafy greens, and broccoli.